mirage/ke/README.md

 Then we provide a functionnal interface `Fke` or an imperative interface `Rke`.

-We extended implementations to have a limit of elements inside (see `Rke.Weighted` and `Fke.Weigted`).
-The purpose of it is to limit memory consumption of queue when we use it in some contexts (like /encoder/).
+We extended implementations to have a limit of elements to store (see `Rke.Weighted` and `Fke.Weigted`).
+The purpose of it is to limit memory consumption of queue when we use it in some contexts (like _encoder_).

 Again, as a part of the MirageOS project, `Ke` does not rely on C stubs, `Obj.magic` and so on.

 Author: Romain Calascibetta <romain.calascibetta@gmail.com>

 Documentation: https://dinosaure.github.io/dinosaure/ke/

 Notes about Implementations